A geometric and combinatorial view of weighted voting: Future directions

-Determining the consistency of a saturated chain is a linear programming exercise.
-Let us note a necessary condition for consistency.
-Each poset $M(n)$ has $2^{n-k}$ copies of $M(k)$ ($k < n$) naturally embedded into it.
-Traveling up a maximal saturated chain $\gamma$ in $J_n$ imparts a total order on the coalitions in $M(n)$.
-For $\gamma$ to be consistent, the order endowed on the coalitions in the first copy of $M(k)$ must be preserved in all other embedded copies of $M(k)$.
-As an example, if the saturated chain $\gamma$ in $J_5$ declares $3<21$ in $M(3)$, then the following must hold: $43<421$, $53<521$, and $543<5421$.
-This is not a sufficient condition for consistency however.

-We would like to understand which saturated chains in $\w_n$ correspond to vertical line segments in $\C_n$.
-Clearly, such a chain must be consistent and self-dual.
-We conjecture that this is also a sufficient condition.

-\begin{conjecture} Every maximal saturated chain that is both consistent and self-dual is associated to some vertical line segment in $\C_n$ lying above a generic weight vector. \end{conjecture}
+\begin{definition} A saturated chain in $\w_n$ is said to be a \emph{weighted chain} if there exists a weight vector $\ww$ such that each game $g$ in the chain can be realized using these weights and some quota $q_g$. \end{definition}

+Recall, a chain is said to be \emph{self-dual} if for every element $v$ in the chain, its dual is also in the chain (cf.\ Theorem~\ref{thm:satchain}).
+Clearly any weighted chain must be self-dual, since duality in the polytope corresponds to reflection across the hyperplane given by $q=0.5$.

+We conjecture a necessary and sufficient condition for a saturated chain to be a weighted chain.
+This condition involves a property called \emph{inequality robustness} (which we will not define here) that is closely related to the notion of trade robustness.

+\begin{conjecture} A saturated chain in $\w_n$ is a weighted chain if and only if the chain is inequality robust. \end{conjecture}

-In addition, among proper games, inconsistency first arises with $5$ voters.
-For $\Pi_4$ (which equals $J_4^+$ and $\w_4^+$), there are 14 distinct maximal saturated chains, all of which are consistent and correspond to vertical line segments in $\C_4$.
+Among proper games, saturated chains which are not weighted chains first arise with $5$ players.
+For $\Pi_4$ (which equals $J_4^+$ and $\w_4^+$), there are 14 distinct maximal saturated chains, all of which are inequality robust and correspond to vertical line segments in $\C_4$ and thus are weighted chains.